Open to Pitzer students only.

 Spring semester: January to May (with early exams for regular university courses)

 For students who wish to take a regular University course who want to take their exam early (to more closely match US academic or personal schedules) must speak with the professor personally and receive their permission before signing up for the course.
+Beginning spring semester 2021 the independent study project will also be required.

 Participants are required to take the Spanish Culture Orientation course and the Spanish Language Seminar at SIGE and four courses at the University of Sevilla.
 Students will take SIGE’s 48-hour orientation course during the first two weeks of the semester followed by SIGE’s semester-long Spanish language and culture seminar and courses taken at the University of Seville.